 * Fanueil Hall Marketplace with its specialty shops , restaurants, pushcarts and food stalls soem of which is centered within a 1742 broze-domed building.

 * Boston Common, iand the nearby incredible flower gardens and the legendary swan boat rides.

-*The world class dining of The Cafe Budapest and other great urban dining experiences.
+*The world class dining of No. 9 Park and other great urban dining experiences.

 *The Museum of Fine Arts with its American, Japanese, Chinese, Indian, Greek, Roman, European and Egyptian collections

 Other than some terrible traffic and awfully rude drivers, Boston is one of the great cities of the world.